 SEBI is the only body that designs new mutual fund schemes, the portfolio proportion of equity, debt, and others in a mutual fund type.

-Along with SEBI, other bodies like RBI, stock exchange , Indian Trust Act 1882, Indian Companies Act 1956, and India Finance ministry also regulates the mutual funds in India.
+Along with SEBI, other bodies like RBI, the stock exchange, the Indian Trust Act 1882, the Indian Companies Act 1956, and the India Finance Ministry also regulate mutual funds in India.

 What is SEBI?